voxeet/comms-app-react-events/README.md

 #### Start the app

-Execute the following command to run the application locally in a terminal window inside this directory
+Execute the following command to run the application locally in a terminal window inside the root directory.

 > You will need a second terminal instance along with the one that runs your web proxy code.